GoogleCloudPlatform/spanner-migration-tool/sources/csv/README.md

 double quotes.
 - The type_name should be identical to the types in spanner schema.
 Only for `STRING` and `BYTES`, the length can be optionally omitted.
+Accepted values are STRING, STRING(10), BYTES, BYTES(1533) etc.
+Be careful of typos like STRINGS, BYTE, STRINGS(10).

 ### CSV File Format
 - Each column in a row should be separated by a `,`(comma).